How to Write Poetry and Live Poetically

 relenting, just tenacious of its silhouette,

 and true to its architect, and steward to

 your indelible effect.

 It doesn’t require a death in the family to write an evocative poem, choosing for its fulcrum something small and secretly prized, perhaps.
-Here are two of mine:
+Here is one of mine: